joergviola/applate/docs/Users.md

 A user is authenticated by her e-mail and password during [Authentication](Authentication.md).
 Each subsequent request is then checked against the rights of her role.

+Each user can be changed as any other ressource, given the appropriate rights.
+If the password is requested to be changed, the old password has to be included in the parameter `old_password`.
+The password-hash of the user is never delivered via the API.

 ## Roles

 Roles are simply lists of rights.